yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 What can be better than QoL changes that you didn’t know you wanted until you saw them?
 [german77](https://github.com/german77) gives us just that by [animating the controller input settings image](https://github.com/yuzu-emu/yuzu/pull/5339) on player actions.
-You can see the results by yourself:
+You can see the results yourself:

 {{< single-title-imgs
     "I like to move it, move it!"